FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/am_exits/am_samples.md

     "title": "Delivered Access Management exit samples",
     "linkTitle": "Delivered exit samples",
     "weight": "210"
-}This section describes how to configure access management when not using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+}This section describes how to configure access management when not using .

-Axway delivers an Access Management exit sample, examsmp1.c, in the <span class="code">&lt;CFTDIRRUNTIME>/src/exit</span> directory.
+Axway delivers an Access Management exit sample, examsmp1.c, in the `<CFTDIRRUNTIME>/src/exit` directory.

 ### Services provided by delivered sample